Georgia Hicks

 Add to Portfolio

 She has a strong practice in taxpayer litigation, regularly receiving instructions in the Court of Appeal, Upper Tribunal and First-tier Tribunal.
 Her main areas of specialism are employment-related taxes, residency and domicile, with a particular expertise in employment status and the applicability of the intermediaries legislation (known as IR35).
 She regularly represents and advises taxpayers on these issues.
-Appointed to the Attorney General's Panel of Counsel (B Panel), Georgia is also regularly instructed by HMRC, especially in cases involving residence and domicile issues, DOTAS applications, and Judicial Review claims.
+Appointed to the Attorney General's Panel of Counsel (B Panel), Georgia is also regularly instructed by HMRC, especially in cases involving residence and domicile issues, DOTAS applications, and Judicial Review.

 IR35